Eric M. Balicky, Ph.D.

 Management Committee

-For more than 19 years, Eric has represented a diverse array of clients in IP-related matters, with an emphasis on strategic IP counseling, patent preparation and prosecution, IP due diligence and legal opinions.
+For more than two decades, Eric has represented a diverse array of clients in IP-related matters, with an emphasis on strategic IP counseling, patent preparation and prosecution, IP due diligence and legal opinions.

 Eric also has substantial experience in patent litigation, providing a perspective that informs and enhances his other practice areas.
 Since 2020, Eric has received distinction in The Best Lawyers in America® for his patent law expertise.
-He was also recognized in 2020, 2022 and 2023 by LMG Life Sciences as a Life Sciences Star for Patent Prosecution.
-Eric has also been named a Rising Star in Intellectual Property Law by Super Lawyers® since 2017.
+Additionally, Eric was honored as a Life Sciences Star for Patent Prosecution by LMG Life Sciences in 2020, 2022, 2023, and 2024.
+From 2017 to 2023, he was also named a Rising Star in Intellectual Property Law by Super Lawyers®.

 Eric manages prosecution of several large patent portfolios, including multiple patent families with worldwide filings.
 He has prepared invalidity, non-infringement and freedom-to-operate opinions to assist his clients with critical strategy decisions.
 Eric also has substantial experience conducting patent appeals before the Patent Trial and Appeal Board (PTAB) at the USPTO, and has obtained multiple PTAB decisions reversing the Office on all contested grounds of rejection.
 He has evaluated and conducted due diligence investigations of third party IP and defended his clients’ IP in numerous diligence investigations.
 In addition, Eric has represented both plaintiff and defendant clients in patent infringement litigation.
 Eric’s international experience includes working with European counsel to oppose and defend patents in opposition proceedings before the European Patent Office.
 Eric’s experience also includes prosecuting reissue patent, design patent and trademark applications.